sidiousvic/sidious.pizza/meta.md

 ## Features

-- Keyboard-navigable
+Keyboard-navigable

-- Configurable fonts, colors <a href="/config" class="border tag button">configure</a>
+<a href="/config" class="border tag button">Configurable</a>

-- Mobile-friendly
+Mobile-friendly

-- Lowres-aesthetic
+Lowres-aesthetic

 ## Technologies used